IBM/IBP4-IBMCloudPrivate/README.md

 ## Provisioning IBM Blockchain Platform for ICP on LinuxONE Community Cloud

-Prior to following the steps described in this section, please request an `IBM Blockchain Platform for IBM Cloud Private access` from the LinuxONE Community Cloud [https://developer.ibm.com/linuxone/home-l1cc30-test/](https://developer.ibm.com/linuxone/home-l1cc30-test/).
+Prior to following the steps described in this section, please request an `IBM Blockchain on LinuxONE` access from the LinuxONE Community Cloud [https://developer.ibm.com/linuxone](https://developer.ibm.com/linuxone).
 Once you have your access, you can resume your code pattern journey with the following:
 1. Subscribe to IBM Blockchain Platform for IBM Cloud Private in the LinuxONE Community Cloud
-   - Click `IBM Blockchain Platform for IBM Cloud Private`
+   - Click `Try IBM Blockchain on LinuxONE™ Community Cloud`
    - Fill out the form and submit
    - Activate your account when you receive the confirmation email
 2. Login to the IBM Blockchain Platform for ICP (the access link is provided in the confirmation email)